Orde Wingate: Chindits and the first long-range jungle penetration mission

 Wingate was appointed colonel once more by General Wavell upon arrival in the Far East in March 1942, and he was ordered to organise guerrilla units to fight behind Japanese lines.
 However, the precipitate collapse of Allied defences in Burma forestalled further planning, and he flew back to India in April where he began to promote his ideas for jungle long-range penetration units.
 "Never ask favours", he recalled from his long association with Wavell, "but tell people if they care to help they can come along, that you yourself are going anyway".

 Wavell was intrigued by Wingate's theories and gave him the (Indian) 77th Infantry Brigade, from which he created a jungle long-range penetration unit.
 77 Brigade was eventually named the Chindits, a corrupted version of a mythical Burmese lion called the chinthe.
 By August 1942, he had set up a training centre at Dhana near Saugor district in Madhya Pradesh and attempted to toughen up the men by having them camp in the Indian jungle during the rainy season.
-This proved disastrous, as the result was a very high sickness rate among the men.
+This proved disastrous, as the result was a high sickness rate among the men.
 In one battalion, 70 per cent of the men went absent from duty due to illness, while a Gurkha battalion was reduced from 750 men to 500.
 Many of the men were replaced in September 1942 by new drafts of personnel from elsewhere in the army.

-Meanwhile, he won few friends among the officer corps with his direct manner of dealing with fellow officers and superiors, along with eccentric personal habits.
+Meanwhile, he won few friends among the officer corps due to his rough manners and eccentric personal habits.
 He would eat raw onions because he thought that they were healthy, scrub himself with a rubber brush instead of bathing, and greet visitors to his tent while completely naked.
 Wavell's political connections and patronage protected him from closer scrutiny, for he admired Wingate's work in the Abyssinian campaign, but Wingate remained the regimental gadfly always ready to flout the King's Regulations; he grew a beard in the jungle and allowed his men to do the same.
 Nevertheless, he won plaudits by his outstanding courage and leadership in the face of the enemy.